- Environment & Community

-After Hurricane Irma, the British Virgin Islands is back on its feet, ready with tipples of rum, untamed lush greenery and the wondrous wildlife it’s known for, but delve a little deeper and you will find out how the community has gone above and beyond to make an impressive comeback.
+After Hurricane Irma, the British Virgin Islands is back on its feet, ready with tipples of rum, untamed lush greenery and the wondrous wildlife it’s known for.
+But delve a little deeper and you will find out how the community has gone above and beyond to make an impressive comeback.

 Benjamin Franklin, the founding father of the United States depicted on the British Virgin Islands (BVI) $5 coin, is said to have remarked that out of adversity comes opportunity.
 This is certainly true of the stunning archipelago.
 After losing more than 90 per cent of its accommodations and attractions, its strength of community is shining through as locals and business leaders continue to bring positive change to the area.

 Take Rosewood Little Dix Bay, for instance.
 The eco-friendly resort situated on 500 acres of Virgin Gorda’s untamed natural gardens, rugged hills and isolated beaches, considered some of the world’s finest, was one of the first Caribbean resorts to promote sustainable luxury.
 Founded in 1964 by major conservationist Laurance Rockefeller, Little Dix Bay has always been ahead of its time, focusing on the natural environment at the heart of its design.
-Spanning half a mile of beach, the resort re-opened early this year having undergone a multi-million dollar renovation for its golden anniversary.
+Spanning half a mile of beach, the resort re-opened early in 2020 having undergone a multi-million dollar renovation for its golden anniversary.

 Continuing Rockefeller’s spirit of sustainability, indigenous materials have been incorporated into the architecture, and if it’s a week or two of slow living that’s missing from your chaotic lives, Little Dix provides the space, silence and seclusion to do just that.
 For a true sense of place, take in the 25-mile panoramic views from Sense, a Rosewood Spa, which is set high on a bluff at the cliff’s edge.
 Meander through the spa’s tropical gardens before indulging in a Caribbean-inspired treatment fused with indigenous botanical resources from the grounds of the resort.